Mousa-Sec/Net-Fundamentals/01_OSI_and_TCP_Models/02_Topologies_and_Cloud_Architecture.md

 * **In-Bracket Definition:** `(Managing and provisioning an entire corporate network and server setup using code and text files rather than doing it by hand)`
 * **Operational Benefit:** Replaces manual individual hardware installations.
 To spin up matching duplicate instances in a distant data center, you run the exact same script to stand up a mirror infrastructure.

+### Infrastructure as Code (IaC) Template
+An IaC template is a human-readable, static text file—written in a highly structured configuration language like YAML, JSON, or HCL—that serves as the complete and authoritative blueprint for an entire IT environment.
+It explicitly defines the desired state of all configuration settings, hardware specifications, network designs, storage layouts, and security policies.

 ### Playbooks and Automation
 * **Definition:** A strict, pre-arranged sequence of automated steps implemented to resolve security alerts or maintain systems.
 * **In-Bracket Definition:** `(A step-by-step automated script or workflow that automatically fixes or manages a system problem when triggered)`